urmajesty/urmajesty.github.io/_posts/2020-03-24-finally_understanding_fetch_and_promises.markdown

   })
 ```

-You will have to create a 2nd .then with a function passes the JSON Promise as a parameter so that you may get your actual parsed response body (JSON objects).
+Then, you will have to create a 2nd .then function that passes the JSON Promise as a parameter, so that you may get your actual parsed response body (JSON objects).

 ```
  .then((data) => {